devoworm/GSOC-2019/README.md

 #### May 6 (18:00 UTC):    Accepted student proposals announced

 * congrats to Vinay Varma, who was selected as this year's student.
-Also welcome to Asmit Singh and Ujjwal Singh, who are also working on an allied project.
+Also welcome to Asmit Singh and Ujjwal Singh, who are also working on an allied project ([Digital Bacillaria](https://github.com/devoworm/Digital-Bacillaria)).

 #### May 6 - May 27: Community Period Activities